 Even with a Regulation and a Standard that look so much alike (and bear witness to this evolution based on a worldwide trend), in actual fact China and E.U. apply personal data protection in different ways.

-The core principles of privacy and data protection can be seen in this comparison with the overlap of many dispositions from the E.U. legislation and the Chinese one.
+The core principles of privacy and data protection (that extend throughout the whole world) can be seen in this comparison with the overlap of many dispositions from the E.U. legislation and the Chinese one.
 The focus on the consent of the data subject, the right to be informed, the safeguard measures for personal data security, and the same definition of personal data are appear, in fact, very similar when confronting the latest innovation in privacy law both in China and in the E.U.